madhusudhanrao-ppm/oracle-ai-developer-hub/guides/SERVICES_GUIDE.md

   - Cohere: CohereChatRequest path
   - Meta: GenericChatRequest (omit presencePenalty)
   - xAI Grok: GenericChatRequest (omit presencePenalty, frequencyPenalty, topK)
-- Use temperature ≈ 0.0 for summarization, ≈ 0.5 for chat
+- Use temperature ≈ 0.0 for summarization, ≈0.5 for chat
 - Use topP for broader compatibility; manage maxTokens (~600) for cost/latency
 - If KB retrieval yields few/no results, answer with the provided fallback message to avoid hallucinations

+## Q&A
+Q: How does RagService handle fallbacks?
+A: If vectors fail, uses text search; see error cases.
+Q: What deps does this use?
+A: Spring Boot 3.2.x, OCI SDK (from build.gradle); see LOCAL.md for setup.